MScSM | Criteria & Minimum Standards

 Admission Criteria - Minimum Standards

 The next available MScSM Program begins in September 2022.
-The online application system fo that program will open on October 1, 2021 and close March 15, 2022.
+The online application system for that program will open on October 1, 2021 and close March 15, 2022.

 - An appropriate undergraduate degree - a four-year undergraduate bachelor degree from an accredited university in any area of management science, social science, natural science and engineering or any management, environment or natural resource driven background, with a standing GPA equivalent to at least a mid-B (a UofT mid-B is a grade between 73% to 76%, or 3.0 on a 4.0 scale) in the final year of their undergraduate program (the most recent 5.0 full credit or 10 half credit) senior level credits.
 Senior level courses are third and fourth year courses, not first or second year courses.
-At UofT, half-credit courses are semestered courses i.e. a course that is completed in one semester - four months in length.
-Full credit courses are those that are a full academic year in length - 8 months, September to April.
+At UofT, half-credit courses are semestered courses i.e. a course that is completed in one semester - four months in length (for example, September to December or January to April).
+Full credit courses are those that are a full academic year in length - 8 months (for example September to Apri)l.

 - Domestic applicants can access the Canadian Undergraduate Grading System Conversion Table to help in determining GPA equivalents.